getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/agreement.*
    :alt: Image showing license agreement.

-- Select a parent directory under which an `ODK Aggregate` directory will be created to contain the configured software.Click on the :guilabel:`folder` icon to choose a directory.
+- Select a parent directory under which an `ODK Aggregate` directory will be created to contain the configured software.
+Click on the :guilabel:`folder` icon to choose a directory.

 .. image:: /img/aggregate-install/directory-setup.*
    :alt: Image showing window to choose a parent directory.